December 1960 Popular Electronics

 "Thank heaven!" the old man exclaimed.

-I'll never forget: power carries with it a terrible responsibility.
+a lesson I'll never forget: power carries with it a terrible responsibility.
+Good night,

 Carl & Jerry: Their Complete Adventures is now available.
 "From

 1954 through 1964, Popular Electronics published 119 adventures of Carl Anderson and Jerry Bishop, two teen boys with